 Emergency Notice | Although we are in the midst of a global epidemic, we want to assure our current and inquiring clients that we are working diligently while taking all necessary and precautionary steps to ensure the safety and health of our WKW staff. ***Please note that we offer virtual meetings.***

 / E-Newsletters/ Do You Own a Dog?
 What Happens When it Bites?

-Indiana also imposes strict liability on dog owners if their dog bites an authorized government employee (i.e. postal workers) who are required to enter onto the property as part of their official duty.
-This means that even without evidence of any vicious propensity, the dog owner is automatically liable for the injuries inflicted upon the government employee by the dog.
+Indiana also imposes strict liability on dog owners if their dog bites an authorized government employee (i.e. postal workers) who is required to enter onto the property as part of their official duty.
+In other words, even without evidence of any vicious propensity, the dog owner is automatically liable for the injuries inflicted upon the government employee by the dog.

 Wilson Kehoe Winingham brings you this information with best regards for you and your family’s safety.